 The Anger Disorders Clinic does not treat individuals with an acute major mental disorder or an uncontrolled substance related disorder, however it will provide consultations on such individuals.

-The Anger Disorders Clinic is based at the Royal Ottawa Mental Health Centres and referrals are accepted through The Royal’s centralized intake.
+The Anger Disorders Clinic is based at the Royal Ottawa Mental Health Centre and referrals are accepted through The Royal’s centralized intake.

 The Integrated Forensic Program offers assessment services for the court at the request of the Crown Attorney and defence councils.
 If the individual is in custody, they will be visited by a Forensic Psychiatrist the courthouse or by video link.
 The purpose of this assessment will be to determine if a formal assessment order should be made regarding Fitness to Stand Trial or criminal responsibility.